Free service interval checklist (10k / 20k km)

 How to use this service interval checklist (10k / 20k km)

-- Fill in the vehicle details (registration, make/model, year, VIN/chassis, odometer, fleet number) and service details (date, interval, provider, mechanic) at the top of the form.
+- Fill in the vehicle details (registration, make/model, year, VIN/chassis, odometer, fleet number) and service details (date, interval, provider, mechanic) at the top of the form.: Verify the odometer reading matches the expected interval.
+Cross-reference with the fleet schedule to confirm the correct service type is being performed for this vehicle at this mileage.

 - Work through each section.
 For every item, tick the applicable column.
-Checked, Replaced, Adjusted or N/A. Use the Notes column for measurements (e.g. brake pad thickness mm, tyre tread depth mm) or observations.
+Checked, Replaced, Adjusted or N/A. Use the Notes column for measurements (e.g. brake pad thickness mm, tyre tread depth mm) or observations.: Record numerical measurements wherever possible rather than subjective assessments.
+For example, note brake pad thickness in millimetres and tyre tread depth at the shallowest point rather than writing good or OK.

 In MapTrack, you can schedule and track maintenance digitally.
 Each submission is stored as a timestamped PDF against the asset record.